 - Allow test questions or other assignments to be answered orally, especially if the rate of writing tends to be slow.
+See accommodations

 - Practice role-play for social situations if necessary (i.e. preparing for good behavior during field trips and other outings).

-TIP: Calming the Hyperactive Child
+TIP: Calming a Child with Hyperactivity

 Children with ADHD are often overstimulated by their environment and have a very difficult time ignoring extraneous noises and sights.
 Even if the environment is perfectly calm, the child’s brain is jumping around in all different directions.
-Therefore, the following may help to soothe, calm and focus:
+Therefore, the following may help to soothe, calm, and focus.

 - fidget toys: purchased or handmade such as a deflated balloon with sand in it or a sock with beans sewn into it to fiddle with while working

 - noise cancelling headsets or calming music played through a headset

 - low lighting, possibly lamps rather than overhead lighting

 - flexible seating using bean bags, rubber balls, or even standing and pacing when appropriate; free mobility helps to refocus